 There are 12 Retailers in the South Shore area that you could surveying, according to your choice.
 Each volunteer will survey at least one retail establishment.
 The 12 retailers are spread across Gibsonton, Lithia/Fort Lonesome, Ruskin, Apollo Beach, and Sun City Center.

-Although it's better to sign up and get the training now, we will start our survey activity on October 28.
+We will start our survey activity on October 28.